spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 restaurants.
 For this new metric we can reuse most of the code from the previous metric, we'll only need to adjust how exactly words are counted.

-So instead of counting how many times a word occurs overall in either list, we should count in how many of the different business reviews it occurs.
-The easiest way to do that is to make the unflattened list of reviews unique for each business and then flatten those results.
-Applying a `Counter` to this list should return in how many different restaurants' reviews this word is mentioned.
-The rest of the metric can be left as is, just use this new count dictionary to compute the score for each word, sort and print the top 50 words.
+So, instead of counting how many times a word occurs overall in either list, we should *count in how many of the different business reviews it occurs*.
+The easiest way to do that is to take the *unflattened* list of reviews, remove duplicate words for each business, and then flatten the results.
+Applying a `Counter` to this flattened list should return in how many different restaurants' reviews this word is mentioned.
+The rest of the metric can be left exactly as is, just use this new count dictionary to compute the score for each word, sort and print the top 50 words.

 ### Final improvements

-This metric definitely isn't perfect, but produces some interesting words in the top 50 at least, most notably inspector/inspection and cockroach/roach.
+This metric definitely isn't perfect, but it produces some interesting words in the top 50 list, most notably *inspector/inspection* and *cockroach/roach*.
-There are plenty more improvements possible to get the list of words even more accurate:
+There are plenty more improvements possible to get the list of words even more
+representative:

-* Improve the definition of *clean* and *severe violations* used to separate the reviews more accurately.
+* Improve the definition of *clean* and *severe violations*, so the reviews are separated more accurately.

-* Use the reviews from restaurants without inspections as general model for food terms or specific dishes, so those can be filtered from the top 50.
+* Use the reviews from restaurants without any inspections as general model for common food terms or specific dishes, so those can be filtered from the top 50 distinguishing words.

-* Use the exact time window of the inspection to filter reviews that are more likely to be related.
+* Use the exact time window of the inspection to filter reviews that are more likely to be related to results of the inspection.

-* Tweak the word scoring in some other way to see if this improves results.
+* Tweak the word scoring in some other way and see if this improves the results.

 Implement any one of these extension, or come up with your own improvements and print the final top 50 of most indicative words.